 Purpose comes in many forms – family, service, ministry, career, success.
 I’m sure you can think of others.
 It’s as individual as we are.
 And yet, as we mature and experience life, we are given repeated chances to learn that it isn’t about us, that we acquire satisfaction and purpose by participating in God’s love for others.

 I recently read a passage written by Tony Snow several years ago before he lost his battle with cancer.
 Tony shared his heart about what sickness had taught him.
 I found myself moved by his description of finding true purpose and fulfillment in life by sharing in God’s love for others.

-May God bless each of us as we find true satisfaction and purpose in participating in His love for others!
+May God bless us as we find true satisfaction and purpose in participating in His love for others!